-Fun Fact: If the Streaming Revolution took place as Netflix rose to power, than we’re in the middle of the Streaming Resurgence now.
+Fun Fact: If the Streaming Revolution took place as Netflix rose to power, then we’re in the middle of the Streaming Resurgence now.
 Just look at the slow rise, plateau, and then rebound of streaming shows in the Best Drama Series race.
 After Netflix landed its first nomination in the category in 2013, Hulu joined the fray in 2017 to boost the total streaming nominees to four (out of seven).
 In 2018, it fell to three nominees, and 2019 dropped again to just two.
 But last year, with the arrival of Disney+ and Apple TV+, streaming nominees hit an all-time high of five nominees (out of eight).
-The question now becomes if that’s the new peak or the new standard.
+With five again in 2021, the question now becomes if that’s the new peak or the new standard.

-Notable Ineligible Series: “Succession” (Season 3 is not expected to be eligible); “Stranger Things” (Season 4 is not expected to be eligible); “Better Call Saul” (Season 6 is not expected to be eligible); “Killing Eve” (Season 4 will not be eligible); “Ozark” (Season 4 is not expected to be eligible)
+Notable Ineligible Series: “Succession” (Season 3 was not eligible); “Stranger Things” (Season 4 was not eligible); “Better Call Saul” (Season 6 was not eligible); “Killing Eve” (Season 4 was not eligible); “Ozark” (Season 4 was not eligible)

-At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ predictions for Best Drama Series.
+At the bottom of this page are IndieWire Deputy TV Editor Ben Travers’ Emmy predictions for Best Drama Series.
 This article will be updated throughout the season, along with all our predictions, so make sure to keep checking IndieWire for the latest news from the 2021 race.
-Voting for the 2021 Emmys will be held from June 17 through June 28 (with polls closing at 10 p.m.
+Voting for the 2021 Emmys nominations was held from June 17 through June 28 (with polls closing at 10 p.m.
 PT).
-Emmy nominations will be announced Tuesday, July 13.
+Emmy nominations were announced Tuesday, July 13.
 The Creative Arts Emmy Awards will be given out in September, at a date (or dates) to be announced.
 The 73rd Annual Primetime Emmy Awards will take place Sunday, September 19.
 CBS is broadcasting the ceremony.

 The State of the Race